pvaret/SunsetSettings/docs/source/usage.rst

 ~~~~~

 :class:`~sunset.List` provides a container that is type-compatible with Python
-lists, and can store Keys or Bundles.
+lists, and can store Keys or Bunches.

-A List is created by passing it an *instantiated* Key or Bundle as its argument.
+A List is created by passing it an *instantiated* Key or Bunch as its argument.
-This Key or Bundle instance will serve as a template for new items in the List,
+This Key or Bunch instance will serve as a template for new items in the List,
 but the template itself does not get added to the List.
 Lists are created empty.

-The type of the template Key or Bundle determines the type of the List.
+The type of the template Key or Bunch determines the type of the List.
 A List
 can only hold items of the same type as its template item.

 For example:

 .. code-block:: python

-    >>> from sunset import Bundle, Key, List, Settings
+    >>> from sunset import Bunch, Key, List, Settings

-    >>> class Color(Bundle):
+    >>> class Color(Bunch):
     ...     name: Key[str]    = Key(default="black")
     ...     hexcode: Key[str] = Key(default="#000000")